Agricola – Family Edition

 Pleasantly Surprised – Never Judge a Book by its Cover

-Firstly I won’t Lie, the rules and setup to this game are best being done before you sit down with the family to play, as although the game is definitely a lot more light weight compared to the original, sorting the component does still take time and the kids may lose interest before they start the game if you spend the first 20 mins organising it all and checking the rules, remember we are trying to make farming fun here!
+Firstly, the rules and setup to this game are best being done before you sit down to play.
+Although the game is a lot more light weight compared to the original, sorting the component does take time.
+The kids may lose interest before they start the game if you spend the first 20 mins organising it all and checking the rules.
+Remember we are trying to make farming fun here!

 However, me and the wife knowing are 6-year-old boy and 3-year-old daughter made sure we did the pre prep.

-So into the game, to start this game benefits greatly by lessing the load on components, don’t get me wrong there are still lots of lovely produced pieces which you come to expect from a well published euro style game, but a big plus with the family version is that there are no cards in this version of the game.
+To start, this game benefits greatly by lessing the load on components.
+Don’t get me wrong there are still lots of lovely produced pieces which you come to expect from a well published euro style game, but a big plus with the family version is that there are no cards in this version of the game.
 All the focus is on the board and the components around it.
-This is a big plus point in terms of engagement, especially for younger kids like in my case with my two children.
+This is a big plus point in terms of engagement, especially for younger kids like my two children.